lcamichigan/active-chapter-bylaws/README.md

 candidates will not exceed five minutes in duration.
 The speeches for all other officer candidates will not exceed three minutes in duration.
-During the election of each office, the candidates will wait outside the Chapter room, enteringonly when called to speak or to vote.
+During the election of each office, the candidates will wait outside the Chapter room, entering only when called to speak or to vote.

 #### E. Voting.